Sage Healer DPS Melding, Stat Priority, and Consumables — Endwalker 6.5

 Direct Hit provides a chance to score "direct hits," which are like mini-crits.
 A direct hit deals 25% bonus damage.
 A single attack can simultaneously be a direct hit and a critical hit, and the damage modifiers are multiplicative.

-The direct hit multiplier never changes, so its scaling is linear, like Determination.
+The direct hit multiplier does not change (as far as healers are concerned), so its scaling is linear, like Determination.
 However, unlike Determination, it does not affect healing at all because heals cannot be direct hits.
 The difference varies depending on the exact gearsets, but it is always very small.
 As an example, one comparison saw a difference of 8 DPS (out of 3.5k) in exchange for 2.5% healing.

 In well-practiced and coordinated play, that 2.5% healing does not make any real difference, so the Direct Hit is often given a higher priority than Determination for BiS.